jupyter/nbformat/docs/format_description.rst

 --------

-Since the 4.5 schema release, all cells have an ``id`` field which must be a string of length 1-64 with alphanumeric, `-`, and `_` as legal characters to use.
+Since the 4.5 schema release, all cells have an ``id`` field which must be a string of length 1-64 with alphanumeric, ``-``, and ``_`` as legal characters to use.
 These ids must be unique to any given Notebook following the nbformat spec.

 The full rules and guidelines for using cells ids is captured in the corresponding `JEP Proposal <https://github.com/jupyter/enhancement-proposals/blob/master/62-cell-id/cell-id.md>`_.

-If attempting to add similiar support to other languages supporting notebooks specs, this `Example PR <https://github.com/jupyter/nbformat/pull/189>`_ can be used as a reference to follow.
+If attempting to add similar support to other languages supporting notebooks specs, this `Example PR <https://github.com/jupyter/nbformat/pull/189>`_ can be used as a reference to follow.